A factorisation theory for generalised power series and omnific integers: Preliminaries

+An integral domain is pre-Schreier if and only if every element is primal (this is actually the original definition from \cite{Zaf1987}).
+Indeed, suppose that every element is primal, and that $bc = de$.
+Since $b$ is primal, we can write $b = fg$ so that $f$ divides $d$ and $g$ divides $e$.
+After dividing both sides, we find $c = \frac{d}{f}\,\frac{e}{g}$, and so we find the desired $f,g,h,i$ on setting $h = \frac{d}{f}$ and $i = \frac{e}{g}$.
+Conversely, suppose that $b$ divides a product $de$.
+Then we can write $bc = de$ for some $c$.
+Then we can write $b = fg$, where $f$ divides $d$ and $g$ divides $e$, hence $b$ is primal.

-\begin{defn} Given $b, c \in R$, we say that $d$ is a \textbf{greatest common divisor} of $b$ and $c$ if $d$ divides $b$ and $c$, and for any other $e \in R$ dividing $b$ and $c$, $e$ divides $d$.
-When it exists, we denote by $\mathrm{GCD}(b, c)$ a choice of a greatest common divisor between $b$ and $c$, which is defined up to a unit of $R$.
-We say that $R$ is a \textbf{GCD domain} if all $b, c \in R$ have a greatest common divisor. \end{defn}
+Given $b, c \in R$, we say that $d$ is a \textbf{greatest common divisor} of $b$ and $c$ if $d$ divides $b$ and $c$, and for any other $e \in R$ dividing $b$ and $c$, $e$ divides $d$.
+We say that $R$ is a \textbf{GCD domain} if all $b, c \in R$ have a greatest common divisor.